Strong path convergence from Loewner driving function convergence

-Now let $\gam:[0,1]\to\closure\H$ be a curve traveling between $-1$ and $1$ (in either direction), such that $\gam$ does not reach its terminal point before time $t=1$.
-We will say that $\gam$ is \textbf{continuously driven with respect to $x$} if it arises from a continuous driving function with respect to $x$.
-(A curve $\gam$ will be continuously driven with respect to $x$ if its filling process $K_{x,t}$ is continuously increasing; see \cite[\S4.1]{lawler}.)
-We will say simply that $\gam$ is {\bf continuously driven} if it is continuously driven with respect to its terminal point: such a curve does not return into regions which are ``cut off'' from the terminal point by $\gam$.
-If $\gam$ is continuously driven, then for any $x\in\closure\H$ which does not lie on $\gam$, $\gam$ can be parametrized according to $\capacity_x$ up to time $\capacity_x\gam$, i.e., up to the infimum of times $t$ such that the point $x$ and the terminal point of $\gam$ no longer lie in the closure of the same component of $\H\setminus\gam[0,t]$.
+Now let $\gam\dvtx[0,1]\to\overline{\HH}$ be a curve traveling between $-1$ and $1$ (in either direction), such that $\gam$ does not reach its terminal point before time \mbox{$t=1$}.
+We will say that $\gam$ is \textit{continuously driven with respect to $x$} if it arises from a continuous driving function with respect to $x$.
+(A curve $\gam$ will be continuously driven with respect to $x$ if its filling process $K_{x,t}$ is continuously increasing; see \cite{lawler}, Section 4.1.)
+We will say simply that $\gam$ is \textit{continuously driven} if it is continuously driven with respect to its terminal point: such a curve does not return into regions which are ``cut off'' from the terminal point by $\gam$.
+If $\gam$ is continuously driven, then for any $x\in \overline{\HH}$ which does not lie on $\gam$, $\gam$ can be parametrized according to $\capacity_x$ up to time $\capacity_x\gam$, that is, up to the infimum of times $t$ such that the point $x$ and the terminal point of $\gam$ no longer lie in the closure of the same component of $\HH \setminus\gam[0,t]$.
 In this case the reparametrized filling process of $\gam$ corresponds to the curve $\tilde\gam$ which is the curve $\gam$ stopped at time $\capacity_x\gam$, and $\tilde\gam$ is continuously driven with respect to $x$.
-Moreover, $\tilde\gam$ is the entire portion of $\gam$ which is ``harmonically visible from $x$,'' i.e., after $\tilde\gam$ is traveled, any changes to the trajectory of $\gam$ will not be detected in the Loewner driving function with respect to $x$.
-This does not necessarily hold if $\gam$ is not continuously driven, and because of this property, we consider continuously driven curves to be ``well-behaved.''
-Finally, we will say that a curve is {\bf bidirectionally continuously driven} if both $\gam$ and its time reversal $\gam^-$ are continuously driven.
+Moreover, $\tilde\gam$ is precisely the entire portion of $\gam$ which is ``harmonically visible from $x$'': after $\tilde\gam$ is traveled, a region containing $x$ is cut off and $\gam$ does not re-enter this region.
+Thus every closed initial segment of $\gam$ will be visible to some $x\in\HH\setminus\gam$, which does not necessarily hold if $\gam$ is not continuously driven.
+Finally, we will say that a curve is \textit{bidirectionally continuously driven} if both $\gam$ and its time reversal $\gam^-$ are continuously driven.